Mathematics AS Designated Degree Requirements

 Social and Behavioral Sciences

-Two GT Pathways Social and Behavioral Sciences courses (GT-SS1, GT-SS2, GT-SS3)
+Two GT Pathways Social & Behavioral Science courses (GT-SS1, GT-SS2, GT-SS3)

 Total Credit Hours:6